aiken-lang/merkle-patricia-forestry/README.md

 ## Overview

 A Merkle Patricia Trie is a persistent & authenticated data structure to map between arbitrary keys and values.
-It's like a hashmap on steroids, which isn't temperable.
+It's like a hashmap on steroids, which isn't tamperable.
 The items are represented in a space-optimized trie (a.k.a prefix tree) of radix 16.
 The hash digest of their keys gives the path to values in the trie.
 For more details, read [the wiki](https://github.com/aiken-lang/merkle-patricia-forestry/wiki/Technical-analysis).

 The use cases are numerous, such as maintaining large on-chain registries (e.g. domains) or providing unreasonably large oracled datasets of intrinsic data (e.g. a map of delegators/delegatees) or extrinsic data (e.g. GitHub data pertaining to an ecosystem of projects).
 It's also perfectly suited for long-running datasets that grow at a _slow_ rate (e.g. a PoW blockchain).